guillepinto/Thermal-Imaging-Breast-Cancer-Detection/README.md

+**Notice:** This repository has been archived as the project has evolved into a more advanced version aimed at research publication.
+The current research, which includes fine-tuned models and improved results, is now available [here](https://github.com/guillepinto/Fine-Tuned-Thermal-Breast-Cancer-Diagnosis).
+The latest work will be presented at [U24 Fest](https://u24.uis.edu.co/), and aims for publication in peer-reviewed conference proceedings.
 <div align="center">

 # Thermal Imaging for Breast Cancer Detection

-Guillermo Pinto, Miguel Pimiento, Oscar Torrens, Cristian Diaz, Cristian Hernandez<br>
+Guillermo Pinto, Miguel Pimiento, Oscar Torrens, Cristian Hernandez<br>

 ### [Research Report](reports/Breast_Cancer_Diagnosis_Based_on_CNNs_Using_Thermal_Imaging.pdf)